 - Guidance Counselor Morris presented guidance classes to all classes throughout the year.
 Additionally, she met with children in small groups or 1:1 to help them with issues around anxiety and/or changes in their lives.

-- Social worker, Mrs. Tower made multiple home visits to check on students and to help provide essentials to families in need.
+- Social worker, Mrs. Small made multiple home visits to check on students and to help provide essentials to families in need.
 Additionally, she provided in person support daily to students, primarily in the Choices program and kindergarten.
 She did 1:1 sessions as well as small group lessons.

 - 102 students and staff participated in Pool testing.